-- Completed Allied Health Application (form in Application Packet)
+- Completed Allied Health Application (form is included in the packet).

-- Three personal references (forms in Application Packet)
+- Three personal reference forms (forms in Application Packet).

 - To be considered for admission, all application materials must be complete and received by the deadline of the first business day in March.

 - Anatomy and Physiology must have been taken within five years prior to program admission.
 A petition to waive this currency may be granted to healthcare workers licensed and practicing full time in a related field.
 Please contact the Program Director to get more information.

 - General education courses must be completed with a minimum grade of “C.”